-Limits on Working Part-Time or as a Temporary-Substitute for PSRS-Covered Employers
+Limitation on Working Part-Time or as a Temporary-Substitute for PEERS-Covered Employers

-You can work on a part-time basis or as a temporary-substitute for a PSRS-covered employer in any position for a maximum of 550 hours each school year (July 1 - June 30).
-Within the 550 hours, you can earn up to 50% of the salary you would earn if employed in the same position full-time, for the full school year based on the employer’s salary schedule, your education and work experience.
+You can work on a part-time basis or as a temporary-substitute for a PEERS-covered employer in any position for a maximum of 550 hours each school year (July 1 - June 30).

-If you retire in a month other than July, the 550-hour and 50% salary limits are pro-rated (lower) during the first school year after retirement.
-You will receive a letter containing your personal limits when you return to work as a retiree.
+If you retire in a month other than July, the 550-hour limit is pro-rated (lower) during the first school year after retirement.
+You will receive a letter containing your personal limit when you return to work as a retiree.

-As long as you do not exceed either the hourly or salary limit, and do not become a full-time, regular employee, you will continue to receive your PSRS benefits.
+As long as you do not exceed the hourly limit and do not become a full-time, regular employee, you will continue to receive your PEERS benefits.

-- All employment with PSRS-covered employers counts toward the 550-hour limit.
+- All employment with PEERS-covered employers counts toward the 550-hour limit.